ripaclub/zf2-sphinxsearch-tool/README.md

 ### Configuration

 A Sphinx Search configuration can be defined via the `sphinxsearch` node element into you ZF2 configurations.
-The children of this node will be merged (i.e., added or substituted to) with defaults provided by ZF2 Sphinx Search Tool.
+The children of this node will be merged (i.e. added or substituted to) with defaults provided by ZF2 Sphinx Search Tool.

 It can have this children: